Sean-OBrien95/pokemon-matchups/README.md

 # Testing

-- Ran html through W3C validator, have gotten back no errors but have gotten back 'warnings'.
-These warning are due to use of h1 elements in parts of the page that are not the very top.
-Due to time constraints, I am not able to change this right away as there is a lot of styling applied.
-If I were to re do the project, I would keep this in mind for future

-- ran through Jigsaw css checker, no issues.
+- Ran html through W3C validator and Jigsaw css validator with no issues.
+HAve received some warnings and undefined variables on JSHint however upon examination needed these to function.

 - I have checked screen compatibility for phone and tablet, I have checked tablet by using the inspect tool and shrinking down to size and have tested on my own personal mobile to assure it is responsive.